-Set up the fields Streamlit proxy URL, Remote machine, Remote folder, and Local path where remote folder is mounted.
+Set up the fields Streamlit server URL, Remote machine, Remote folder, and Local path where remote folder is mounted.
 See the on-screen documentation for that.

 Open your remote .py file in Atom as you normally would (see SSHFS instructions, for example).